 Main features of the internal control and risk management systems pertaining to the financial reporting process.

-The internal control mechanism seeks to ensure the company's compliance with applicable EU laws, regulations and our operating principles as well as the reliability of financial and operational reporting.
-Furthermore, the internal control mechanism seeks to safeguard the company’s assets and to ensure overall effectiveness and efficiency of operations to meet Metso’s strategic, operational and financial targets.
-Internal control practices are aligned with Metso’s risk management process.
-The goal of risk management is to support Metso’s strategy and the achievement of objectives by anticipating and managing potential business threats and opportunities.
+ur internal control mechanism seeks to ensure compliance with applicable EU laws, regulations and our operating principles as well as the reliability of financial and operational reporting.
+In addition, it seeks to safeguard our assets and to ensure overall effectiveness and efficiency of operations to meet our strategic, operational and financial targets.
+Internal control practices are aligned with our risk management process.

-Metso’s operating model of internal control and risk management related to financial reporting is designed to provide sufficient assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with applicable laws and regulations, generally accepted accounting principles (IFRS) and other requirements for listed companies.
-The control standards are regularly updated to be in line with the Committee of Sponsoring Organizations (COSO) framework and the company’s business control environment.
+Our internal control and risk management operating model related to financial reporting is designed to provide sufficient assurance regarding the reliability of the reporting and the preparation of financial statements in accordance with:

 Information and communication

-In order to secure an effective and efficient internal control environment, we seek to ensure that Metso’s internal and external communication is open, transparent, accurate and timely.
-Information regarding internal steering instruments for financial reporting, i.e. accounting principles, financial reporting instructions and the disclosure policy, are available on Metso’s intranet.
-We arrange training for our personnel regarding internal control issues and tools.
-Metso’s CFO and the head of Internal Audit report the results of the internal control work as a standing item on the agenda of the Audit Committee.
-The results of the Audit Committee’s work in the form of observations, recommendations, and proposed decisions and measures are reported to the Board after every Audit Committee meeting.
+To secure an effective and efficient internal control environment, our internal and external communication must be open, transparent, accurate and timely.
+Accounting policies, financial reporting instructions and the disclosure policy are available on our intranet, and we arrange regular training for our people regarding internal control issues and tools.
+The Head of Internal Audit reports the results of the internal control work as a standing item on the Audit Committee agenda.
+The results of the Audit Committee’s work in the form of observations, recommendations, as well as proposed decisions and measures are reported to the Board after every Audit Committee meeting.